simonrho/jcnr-in-server/README.md

 Running create-jcnr-secrets.sh
 This script will attempt to obtain the license key and root password in the following order:
-1. From variables in the settings.sh file: JCNR_LICENSE_KEY and JCNR_ROOT_PASSWORD.
+1. From variables in the settings file: JCNR_LICENSE_KEY and JCNR_ROOT_PASSWORD.
 2. From the default files if present:
    License File: jcnr-license.txt
    Root Password File: jcnr-root-password.txt